GuodongGao/JGLANEyes/README.md

 ## Realtime Video Transfer base on LAN(local area network)

+### Usage:
+1. Share Mac network such as hot spot
+2. Connect iphone to the network which your mac shared, such as hot spot.
+3. Open 'Terminal' and input 'ifconfig' to get Server IP.
+The inet of 'bridge100' is the server ip;
+4. Instead the '#define SERVER_IP @"192.168.3.1"' as the Server IP of yours;

 ### Mac Server:
 1. Use AVFoundation to capture raw video data